9 Neural Networks

 Deep learning and neural networks is an active area of research across many communities.
 You will see many different terms often describing the same concept or approach.

-You will also see many articles or references describing the latest approaches.
+- You will also see many articles or references describing the latest approaches.

-What follows is not exhaustive by any means.
+- What follows is not exhaustive by any means.
 It is designed to provide familiarity with some approaches to provide a basic understanding.

-There are many tuning (hyper-parameters) in neural networks and the selection for a given set of data is still very much an art more than a science.
+There are many tuning parameters (hyper-parameters) in neural networks and the selection for a given set of data is still very much an art more than a science.

-While the objective function in Equation 9.7 looks familiar, minimizing it over the activation functions is non-linear.
+While the objective function in Equation 9.8 looks familiar, minimizing it over the activation functions is non-linear.

 Neural Networks use non-linear activation functions so their objective functions are non-convex and have multiple local optima in addition to a global optimum.

-Instead of trying to find the “best” model at the one global optimum, potentially out of millions, we seek to find a useful model at a “reasonable” local minima.
+- Instead of trying to find the “best” model at the one global optimum, potentially out of millions, we seek to find a useful model at a “reasonable” local minima.

 Two strategies help find better local optima and reduce the chance of overfitting.